oozkaya/42_boot2root/writeup4.md

-# Root privilege escalation - Bonus Method 1: Boot to shell through the boot loader
+# Root privilege escalation - Method 4: Boot to shell through the boot loader

 There are three ways to pass options to the kernel and thus control its behaviour: